Macchi M.39: Operational history

 Preserved Macchi M.39 in Italy at the Museo storico dell'Aeronautica Militare di Vigna di Valle, photographed on 6 June 2009.
 This aircraft, MM.76, piloted by Major Mario de Bernardi, won the 1926 Schneider Trophy race and set two world speed records that year.

 On 6 July 1926, the trainer MM.72 performed its maiden flight, becoming the first M.39 to fly.
-On 16 September 1926, the Italian Schneider team captain stalled one of the trainers over Lake Varese and was killed in the resulting crash into the lake itself.
+On 16 September 1926, the Italian Schneider team captain was killed when the MM.72 trainer that he was flying stalled over Lake Varese and plunged into the lake itself.
 Development of the M.39 proceeded undaunted.

 On 13 November 1926, the three M.39 racers took part in the 1926 Schneider Trophy contest at Hampton Roads, Virginia, in the United States.
 MM.75 suffered a burst pipe and had to leave the race early, but MM.76, piloted by Mario de Bernardi, took first place with an average speed of 396.698 km/h, setting a new world speed record for seaplanes.
 MM.74, flown by Adriano Bacula, came in third place.

 Four days later, on 17 November 1926, de Bernardi used MM.76 to achieve a new world speed record of 416.618 km/h over a 3 km course at Hampton Roads.

 Castoldi based the design of his next racing seaplane, the Macchi M.52, on that of the M.39.